PCB Materials Description and Comparison

 - A more environmentally friendly PCB material (both to manufacture and recycle)

-When to use an Aluminum Base?
+When should you use an Aluminum Base?

 If you need a metal base to dissipate high temperatures without a heat sink, such as with LEDs, Power Converters, or other high-powered electronics.